Exprexxo248/ImageSearch/README.md

 ...
 ```
 ## Extractor
 After crawling the necessary information, the next step is to extract the features of the images using the appropriate model.
 The model used is EfficientnetB4, which has 1792 features, stored as a 1792-dimensional array.
-These vectors are then saved in a file containing the data and a file containing the names in pairs: `feature.pkl` and
+These vectors are then saved in `vectors.pkl` and names are stored in: `feature.pkl`.

-Tips: You can replace the feature extraction model by changing 'self.model' present in class `MyEfficientModel` and `FeatureExtractor` and keep in mind that these two models must be the same.
+Tips: You can replace the feature extraction model by changing `self. model` present in class `MyEfficientModel` and `FeatureExtractor` and keep in mind that these two models must be the same.

+***
 # Search Engine
 I re-use the template app from our past development with a nearly similar to that structure.
 ```